2022 Street Stock Rules

 20F- 3.5 DOORS- All doors must be welded or bolted shut.
 External nerf bars may be used.
 Nerf bars may be made of a maximum of 1” round tubing.
 Nerf bars must be in contact with the body (fender, door, quarter) and painted the same color as the body panel.
 Nerf bars must be at centerline (in height) of the front and rear tire, and may be placed in between the front and rear wheels only.
 Ends must be turned into and go through the body or bolted at the end of the bar with a flush bolt that goes through the body to an interior bar of the same length as the outside bar.
 The nerf bars must have the ends detailed to prevent hooking.
 Spreading or narrowing of the body is not permitted.
 Replacement doors must have stock contour.

-20F- 3.6 FENDERS- Full front fenders and rear quarter panels are required.
-Inner fender wells may be removed from front fenders.
+20F- 3.6 FENDERS / QUARTER PANELS- Full front fenders and rear quarter panels are required.
 Fender and quarter panel location, dimensions and angles must remain stock.
-Wheel openings may be trimmed a maximum of 5” from the outside edge of the tire for clearance.
+Wheel openings may be trimmed a maximum of 3” from the outside edge of the tire for clearance.
+You may not compete without the fenders or quarter panels.

 20F- 3.8 HOODS / ROOF

-A. Full stock steel or fiberglass hood must be in place at all times.
-Stock hood reinforcing inner panels may be removed.
+A. A Stock OEM steel or an aftermarket fiberglass hood must be used, and be in place at all times.
 Hoods must lay flat and fit the same as a stock hood without bows or bubbles in the center.
 Hood must be sealed at firewall and windshield.

 B. Hood must be held closed with a minimum of three (3) quick release pins across the front.
 Hinges are permitted on the back corners of hood.